 Have you ever considered putting together a capsule wardrobe or a “personal uniform” for yourself?
 If you’ve ever considered paring down your closet, you might want to organize a capsule wardrobe trial run.

-A few years ago, I tried to emulate idea of a minimalist wardrobe as prescribed on the Project 333 blog.
+A few years ago, I tried to emulate the idea of a minimalist wardrobe as prescribed on the Project 333 blog created by Courtney Carver.
 For the Project 333 challenge, you have to choose 33 items to wear for 3 months (hence the name, Project 333).

 I was unsure if I’d be able to last for three months with just 33 items, so instead of boxing up all of the clothes I wasn’t planning on including in my minimalist wardrobe, I kept them in their normal storage spots.

 For all of the items I planned to include in my wardrobe, I set up a smaller area to hang and store folded clothing in my closet.
 Thirty-three items don’t take up that much space, so this was fairly easy to do.